mxr576/newsfeeder/README.md

 If you install the project with enabled NewsFeeder Demo features, then you'll see two links in the left sidebar: Import feed sources and Import keywords.
 I'd like to suggest you to visit these links and import some sample data for testing.

 You'll also get a PHPMyadmin and a Jenkins as well by using this Docker Compose file.
 The Jenkins is necessary for automatic execution of the background tasks (see above, "enhancers").
-After the first startup of the project you'll need to import the pre-configured settings for the Jenkins by navigating to the `__docker/docker-jenkins/tools` path and executing the `./jenkinsdata.sh restore` command.
+After the first startup of the project you'll need to import the pre-configured settings for the Jenkins by navigating to the `__docker/docker-jenkins/tools` path and executing the `./jenkinsdata.sh restore` command<sup> __*__ </sup>.
 After that, you'll need to restart the Jenkins container with `docker restart newsfeeder_jenkins_1` command.
 When to container successfully restarted, then you can access to the configured Jenkins on the http://localhost:8080 address and login with the container/container user and password.

+<sup> __*__ </sup> Because Github does not play well with files which bigger than 100mb, I had to remove the backed up configuration from the repository.
+You can download it from [here](http://biczodezso.hu/sites/default/files/newsfeeder_jenkins-data_1.tar.gz) and please save it to the `__docker/docker-jenkins/tools` folder before you execute to restore command.

 ## Highlighted features